msalemor/azure-appservice-to-mssql-fw-otions/README.md

 # App Service to Azure SQL connectivity using IP lists, Service Endpoint and Private Endpoint

-## App Service to SQL with Outbound IPs fire rule
+## App Service to Azure SQL with Outbound IPs firewall rule

 Steps to configure this setup, from the portal: